 Don’t Forget The Kindles

-These ingenious gadgets are the best things that have we ever bought for this trip.
-When you find yourself in a place with no wifi or the battery has gone flat on the beloved phones, you could take the Kindle and kiss its little screen.
+These ingenious gadgets are the best things that we have ever bought for this trip.
+When you find yourself in a place with no wifi or the battery has gone flat on the beloved phone, you could take the Kindle and kiss its little screen.

 No matter that my daughter keeps reading Stephen King novels when she promised me that she would read Jane Austen’s Emma.
 I won’t fret about that now.

 I know my kids are probably a lot older than most of yours, it’s not often you meet someone who is nutty enough to take two teenagers around the world for a year, but I think this advice applies to pretty much all ages.